sharanvelu/dockr-documentation/introduction.md

 # Introduction

+DockR is a package that interacts with `Docker` and `Laravel` to maintain the containers used for Local development of `Laravel App`.

+DockR is able to create and maintain multiple number of projects at the same time with ease.

+DockR is written using `Shell Script`.

+## Reason for DockR
 Developing a Laravel Site always remains simple with `Laravel Homestead` for Years.

 But Apple had another plans.
 When Apple Launched their MacBooks with `M1 chip (ARM based SOC)` an entirely different architecture in processor, Homestead is not supported for the Arm based M1 SOC.
 This is due to different architecture in Arm based M1 SOC where the Virtual Machine providers failed to update their software to support M1 SOC.
 This Results in the support drop of Homestead.